jonnor/embeddedml/README.md

 16kHz.
 30 mels, 32 frames, inference every 1024ms.
 Android application allows to push labels to the device and store on SDcard.
 SensorTile hardware used.
 Looks like 1mA @ 1.8V average power consumption.
+STM32CubeMX AI works OK on Linux when combined with the free.
+Tested on an AI project setup from scratch, and STM32L476-Nucleo AI example.
+The `Makefile` generation did however not work out-of-the-box.
 * [Reality AI](https://reality.ai).
 * Lattice Semicondutors.
 Announced CNN acceleration IP blocks,tools and devkits for their ICE40 FPGAs October 2018.
 [eejournal](https://www.eejournal.com/article/lattice-raises-the-bar-on-low-power-ai/).